 WINDOWS – METRO DESIGN LANGUAGE

-Design Challenge
+Design Challenge – App Analytics

-When I joined the Windows Store Dev Portal, an India Development Center (IDC) product manager presented me with a PowerPoint concept deck showing the dashboard and described the vision.
-I spent the next few years art directing and influencing product decisions while working with the offshore team.
-The other change was having to refactor the systems library UI kit.
-At that time, Microsoft didn’t have any prebuilt react component libraries.
-We had to build the systems library besides building the technology.
-Luckily has already worked on the framework Windows Metro Design Language.
+I spent the next few years art directing and influencing product decisions while collaborating with the offshore team.
+Another change was refactoring the system’s library UI kit.
+At that time, Microsoft didn’t have any prebuilt React component libraries.
+We had to develop the systems library alongside building the technology.
+Fortunately, I had already worked on the framework Windows Metro Design Language.

-WINDOWS (XDR) RESEARCH CASE STUDY
+WINDOWS STORE APP (API) – FULL RESEARCH CASE STUDY

 Windows Apps API Documentation